March Featured Documentary

 The Fuqua Technology Commons promotes the recycling of electronics as it is preferable to dumping technology into landfills.
 Prince Edward County has several locations (Worsham, Tuggle landfill, Prospect 460W, and Rice 460E) where residents can dispose of electronics.
 STEPS in Farmville also accepts electronics recycling.
 Although this is not an advertisement, we wanted to make you aware that Best Buy has a recycling program for technology you are prepared to discard.
 Please see the Best Buy Recycling web page for more information.
 If you are interested in reading a bit more on this topic, there was an interesting piece in the Washington Post titled Promoting the Recycling of E-waste.

-24 Hour Opening Starts
+24 Hour Opening starts Thursday, May 1

 Andrew Basinger '10